matiasrodriguezc/emotionAI/README.md

 ### 📂 Dataset for Training

-The data is expected to be in a folder named `emotions_data` with the following files:
+The training script expects the data to be in a folder named `emotions_data` with the following files:

   * `emotion-labels-train.csv`
   * `emotion-labels-test.csv`